ehrlinger/ggRandomForests/cran-comments.md

-This is the initial submission of the ggRandomForests package.
+This is the (second) initial submission of the ggRandomForests package.

 --------------------------------------------------------------------------------

-* This is a new submission.
+* This is a new package submission.
+* Renamed package title, with title case.
+* Remove VignetteBuilder field until vignette is completed.
+* Modified import statements to correct "no visible global function definition" errors.